top of page

 The Admiral Benbow.
 Old fashioned, rough and ready pub.
 Bar, wooden tables and chairs etc.

-Hello Everybody and welcome to the Admiral Benbow – the home of neighbourly good cheer and friendly fellowship!
+Hello everybody and welcome to the Admiral Benbow – the home of neighbourly good cheer and friendly fellowship!

 (The CHORUS loudly greet each other, shake hands, hug and back slap each other.)